Recipe Overview

 How to make A French 75

-I’m a little partial to coupe (koo-pay) glasses lately which I think are perfect for this cocktail, too (these are GORGEOUS).
-In the end, it all comes down to what you like (or maybe what you happen to have).
+What kind of glass to use: A French 75 is usually served in a champagne flute.
+More recently, we’ve been seeing it served in a tall Collins glass: shaken with ice first, then poured over cracked ice in the glass.
+I’m a little partial to coupe (koo-pay) glasses which I think are perfect for this cocktail.
+In the end, it all comes down to what you like or happen to have.
 For the photos, we chose a stemless champagne flute.

 Lemon peel spiral next to lemon rounds.